 This paper discussed the Elliptic Curve Cryptography, properties of ECC and Hash Function.
 Application of ECDSA, and the Bitcoin cryptographic technology which describes how Bitcoin uses ECDSA to send and verify transactions.
 The digital signature in the Bitcoin transaction cryptography makes it secure, safe, and instant high level of transparency.
 The Bitcoin blockchain technology was also explained in a simplified form and the Bitcoin mining which describes how a valid Bitcoin blocks are created.
 Transactions can be trusted by users since the Bitcoin protocol, gets rid of the need for a trusted third party.
 The elliptic curve cryptography keys are superior to the DSA and RSA keys because the ECC algorithm is much harder to break and can also utilize smaller length of keys.
-As shown in Fig 6 below, an ECC key of 256 bits is as secure as a RSA key with 3072 bits.
+An ECC key of 256 bits is as secure as a RSA key with 3248 bits.